Essay

 • and the next boundary is the one the step was entitled to produce.

-But transformer decode keeps reusing the same kind of step with different concrete values.
+This is why repeated structure matters: transformer decode keeps reusing the same kind of step with different concrete values.

 Local transition constraints The middle of the trace asks the same question again and again: did this row evolve by the allowed rule?
 Local transition checks Every middle row asks the same question: did this state evolve by the allowed rule? row state in constraint check state out row 0 state 0 rule holds? state 1 row 1 state 1 rule holds? state 2 row 2 state 2 rule holds? state 3 row 3 state 3 rule holds? state 4 row 4 state 4 rule holds? state 5 same constraint shape, checked repeatedly